 75 XP (Default)

-Note that Protect grants Warriors twice the usual amount of XP per AP spent on a collaborative power.
+Note that Protect grants Guardians twice the usual amount of XP per AP spent on a collaborative power.

 The Timer, Stopwatch (require Premium), and Volume Meter